GiantCarl/GTSM/README.md

 This repository contains training data for 3D cantilever beams, 1D nonlinear equations and paper folding simulations.
 Please refer to Wu's work.
 The dataset files can be downloaded via this [link](https://drive.google.com/drive/my-drive). download the files under "tetramesh_beam_data/" in the link into the "data/tetramesh_beam_data/" folder in the local repo.
+ If have any questions, please contact me: fengbo19940401@126.com

 ## Some improvements in this work